Page 1: Biography

 Journalist, editor, bibliophile, writer, Catholic layman

-This biography was written by W. S. Broughton and was first published in the Dictionary of New Zealand Biography, vol 4, 1998, and updated in May, 2014.
+This biography, written by W. S. Broughton, was first published in the Dictionary of New Zealand Biography, vol 4, 1998, and updated in May, 2014.

 Patrick Anthony Lawlor was born on 12 February 1893 in Wellington, the son of Irish-born Catholics David Roche Lawlor, a stationer and bookseller, and his wife, Margaret Dennehy.
 Pat initially attended Sister Francis Xavier’s Academy for young ladies, where his sisters were pupils, but after a year or two he transferred to the Marist Brothers’ School at Boulcott Street.
 He then went to St Patrick's College from 1908 to 1909, where he was recognised as a violinist of some competence.
 After leaving school Lawlor began what was to be a lifetime career in journalism, starting in April 1910 as a copyholder for the Evening Post.
 In October 1913 he became a junior reporter on the Dominion, but in 1914 went to Australia, where he worked as a freelance journalist for about a year.